The Jaffa Institute: Service areas

 The Jaffa Institute operates in Jaffa, south Tel Aviv, Holon and Bat Yam.
 The residents of these areas come from diverse religious, ethnic and national backgrounds and include foreign workers, asylum seekers from Africa, and new immigrants from Ethiopia, Eastern Europe and East Asia, in addition to Israeli Jews and Arab citizens of Israel.

 50% of the Jaffa Institute's target population currently lives at or below the poverty line and 30% of them regularly receive local welfare services.
 In addition, both the unemployment rate and the rate of single mothers in Jaffa are double that of Israel's overall census.

 In November 2010, a "Report on Poverty" was released by the National Insurance Institute in Israel revealing that in 2009, 1.7 million Israelis were living below the poverty line; including 837,300 children.
 A resultant 40% of children in Israel are now considered to be living below the poverty line.

+Programs

+Summer Camp

+Every year from July through mid-August, The Jaffa Institute opens its doors to hundreds of vulnerable children and teens for its annual six-week summer day camp.